 Alzheimer’s disease is the most common type of dementia.
 In 2014, about 1 in 9 Americans aged 65 and older developed Alzheimer’s, and the estimated cost of care in 2014 was 200 billion, with an additional 200 billion dollars’ worth of unpaid care given by families.
 With America’s aging population, predictions are that these percentages will rise substantially(5).

 Alzheimer’s disease is a progressive brain disorder that damages and eventually destroys brain cells, leading to memory loss and changes in thinking and other brain functions(4).
-Symptoms include spatial confusion, disorientation, suspicion of others, emotional/mood disturbances, time and event confusion, serious memory loss and behavior changes; and difficulty speaking, swallowing and walking(4).
+Symptoms include spatial confusion, disorientation, suspicion of others, emotional/mood disturbances, time and event confusion, serious memory loss and behavior changes; and difficulty speaking, swallowing and walkingS(4).
 There are no treatments at this time that are curative or preventative.
-Essential oils, however, may increase the quality of life for those suffering from Alzheimer’s by providing relief for certain symptoms.
+Essential oils, however, may increase the quality of life for those suffering from Alzheimer’s or other forms of dementia by providing relief for certain symptoms.

 Olfactory stimulation can benefit individuals who suffer from memory loss.
-Smell can be linked to many potent memories and can help those with dementia remember and reminisce about times past.
-Unfortunately regular aging alone can damage olfactory senses and dementia and Alzheimer’s can result in little to no ability to smell.
-However, there are a few things that can be done to help preserve ability to smell.
+A smell can be linked to many potent memories and can help those with dementia remember and reminisce about times past.
+Unfortunately, regular aging alone can damage olfactory senses and dementia and Alzheimer’s can result in little to no ability to smell.
+However, there are a few things that can be done to help preserve the ability to smell.
 Keep moisture in the air by using a humidifier if necessary, maintain healthy levels of zinc through foods or supplements and remember to exercise it.
-Aromatherapy can be used to stimulate the sense of smell.
-Talk about memories certain smells trigger, beginning with common scents like rosemary or other common spices(6).
+Aromatherapy can be used to stimulate the sense of smell and give you the opportunity to enjoy reminiscing about old times together.
 Take your time doing this, starting with basic smells, and have fun.

 Essential oils can be used to relieve anxiety which can benefit the patient and caregivers as well.
-Oils such as lavender, ylang ylang, and bergamot are great for alleviating stress and anxiety, with lavender and lemon balm being the better choices for anger, agitation or irritability.
+Oils such as Lavender, Ylang-Ylang, and Bergamot are great for alleviating stress and anxiety, with Lavender and Melissa being the better choices for anger, agitation or irritability.

-Oils commonly used for memory, increased focus and cognitive support are rosemary, lavender, spanish sage, peppermint, frankincense, and/or basil.
-For depression issues, it’s worth considering orange, ylang ylang, lemon, grapefruit, Davina’s Liquid Sunshine blend, or lavender.
-If experiencing indigestion, Tummy Tamer blend by Davina, basil ct. linalool or lemon can provide relief.
+Oils commonly used for memory, increased focus and cognitive support are Rosemary, Lavender, Spanish Sage, Peppermint, Frankincense, and/or Basil.
+For depression issues, it’s worth considering Orange, Ylang-Ylang, Lemon, Grapefruit, Davina’s Liquid Sunshine blend, or Lavender.
+If experiencing indigestion, Tummy Tamer blend by Davina Wellness, Basil or Lemon can provide relief.